jmbmartins/IntelligentWasteManagementSystem/README.md

 5. Create a **web page** for waste management companies to have an **overview of each container in each city**, showing the fill level and waste type.
 The dashboard allows **real-time data visualization and report generation on waste collection efficiency in different areas**.
 Based on the dashboard data, the company can plan **waste collection routes more efficiently**, prioritizing containers with higher fill levels and optimizing the management of different types of waste.
 7.  **Place a panel on the garbage container** that alerts whether the garbage is full or not, thus avoiding **unnecessary stops** for garbage collectors.

-### Benefits:

--   Improved waste management, reducing container overflow and enhancing collection efficiency.
--   Facilitation for local residents to find available containers for the type of waste they wish to dispose of.
--   Reduced fuel consumption and pollutant emissions associated with waste collection.

 ### Challenges: